pChocz/codility-challenges/README.md

 ## My successful attempts of the Codility Challenges, newest to oldest.

 You can view my source code of performing several codility challenges.
-I will publish all of my successful attempts here so you can have a look in case you will be stuck.
+I will publish all of my successful attempts here, so you can have a look in case you will be stuck.
 Below you can find a complete list with links to the detailed description as well as to the full solution report.
 In the [`sources`](/src/com/PJ/) there is source code for all the attempts listed below, together with test cases that I have used for the verification that it works properly.